CSC322-Grinnell/boardbank/README.md

 3. Admins - GPCF employees who manage how volunteers and organizations use the website.

 ##1.1 Using Boardbank as a Volunteer
-Volunteers are able to create a profile and search for organizations.
-Once a volunteer creates an account and profile, they can either wait for an organization to contact them or search for organizations and reach out to organizations that interest them.
-We recommend that volunteers fill out the profiles with as much information as they are comfortable doing - the more information a volunteer provides, the easier it will be for organizations to find volunteers that fit the organization's needs.
+As a volunteer, the first thing you need to do is sign up and create a profile.
+You can do so from the front page of the website by clicking on the green "user" button.
+On the sign up page, you can provide information about yourself, your skills, and your interests.
+You can provide as much or as little information as you like, but we'd recommend filling out the profile with as much information as you are comfortable with - the more information a volunteer provides, the easier it will be for organizations to find volunteers that fit the organization's needs.
+Organizations will contact you through the information you provide on the page.
-Volunteers can include the following information about themselves:
+You can always edit the information you provide later.

+Once you have signed up, you can log in to your profile through the white "user sign in" button on the front page.
+After logging in, you can search for organizations by clicking on the "organizations" tab at the top the screen and using the search function to find organizations that might interest you.
+Alternatively, you can wait for organizations to find and contact you.
+You can also view and edit your profile from the profile tab.

 ##1.2 Using Boardbank as an Organization
-Coming soon
+As an organization representative, the first thing to do is sign up your organization and create a profile for it.
+You can do so from the front page of the website by clicking on the green "organization" button.
+On the sign up page, you can provide information the organization, including its location and description.
+After signing up, you will have to wait for an administrator to approve your organization before you can use the website.

+Once you have signed up and an administrator approves the organization, you can log in to the organization profile through the white "organization sign in" button on the front page.
+After logging in, you can search for volunteers by clicking on the "volunteers" tab at the top the screen.
+The search allows you to filter by skills and interests to find volunteers who meet the qualifictions necessary for the organization board.
+Once you find volunteers who seem suitable for the board, you wil need to contact them based on the information they provide in their profile.
+You can also view and edit your organization profile from the profile tab.

-##1.3 Using Boardbank as an Admin
+##1.3 Using Boardbank as an Administrator (Admin)
-Coming soon

-To login as an admin, go to
+The only way to become an admin is to have an existing admin create an admin profile for you.
+Once you have been made an admin, you can log in at

 ```
 /admin
 ```

-Here, you can approve organizations' profiles.
+Once you sign in, you can
+* View unapproved organizations from the **Dashboard** tab
+* Add or remove other admins from the **Admin Users** tab
+* View, edit, and delete organizations from the **Organizations** tab
+* View, edit, and delete users from the **Users** tab The main job of an admin is to approve organizations and make sure that volunteers and organizations are using the website appropriately.

 #2.
 Boardbank from a Developer Perspective
 Coming soon